Hey there! 😊 Thanks so much for being here!

 As a little appetizer, here are 3 facts about Hawai'i:

 - When written correctly, Hawaii is spelled like this: Hawai'i.
-And this is why it is pronounced "Ha-vuhy-ee" - with a brief pause between the two "i"s.
+And this is why it is pronounced "Ha-vuhy-ee" - with a brief pause between the two "i"s (I wrote an entire article about the Hawaiian language which also includes a podcast episode here).

 - The entire Hawaiian-Emperor Volcanic Mountain Chain would, if projected onto the mainland of the United States, reach from the southern tip of Florida 6.115km/3.800 miles across the country to the south of Alaska.